Uz100-dot/jupyter-exploration/README.md

-# jupyter-exploration
+# Jupyter Exploration
-This is my first assignment in 1378 ( making a jupiter notebook and connecting it to github )
+In this repository, I’m going to show you how to create a notebook in Google Colab and link it to your GitHub repository.
+Let’s dive in!